2019 Turkish local elections: Violence

-In Pütürge, province of Malatya, a polling station official and an election observer by Saadet Party were shot dead by an AKP member for stopping his attempt to make people cast open votes.
-In other districts violence between AKP party and opposition broke out during the day of the elections and in the following week.
+In Pütürge, province of Malatya, a polling station official and an election observer by Saadet Party were shot dead by an AK Party member for stopping his attempt to make people cast open votes.
+In other districts violence between AK Party and opposition broke out during the day of the elections and in the following week.

 Violence between police and opposition observer came out in South East regions.
 The celebration of the victory next to the main HDP buildings have been prevented by the intervention of police in many Kurdish districts such Diyarbakir, Batman and Siirt, HDP centres have been surrounded and forcefully emptied for public order.

 The head of the observer mission from the Council of Europe's Congress of Local and Regional Authorities stated that they were "not fully convinced that Turkey currently has the free and fair electoral environment which is necessary for genuinely democratic elections in line with European values and principles".